achall9/fe-interview/README.md

 4. Dates should all have the same format.

 5. Any social network icon pack can be used.
+There should be a default icon when no network is present.

-6. There is a social network that has two different names, but should be treated as one.
+6. There is one social network that has two different names, but should be treated as one.

 7. Make sure post content is sanitized.